Meowix-Linux/Meowix-ISO/README.md

 ## Installation

 **Meowix is currently in EXTREMELY early stages.** Therefore, there are no releases *just yet* - keep your eyes peeled, though.
 In the meantime, you can build a Meowix ISO yourself!
-Please note that there is currently no way to install Meowix locally to your machine, but the live environment still works.
-There will probably still be a bit of Arch branding hanging around as well.

 ### Building the Archiso profile